Riemer1818/MSAI6103finalAssignment/FCN_evaluate/Intro.md

 This is the modified one convert 'caffe version' to 'pytorch version', like a reimplementation.
+But it requires a pre-trained .pth file and other components are already done.

 1.use FCN8s_cityscapes.pth as the pre-trained model, but there is no pre-trained FCN8s model on cityscapes online and due to time limitation, we do not train the FCN8s on the cityscapes.